50 Year History of ISA

 BOT initiated a “Student Scholarship Fund” for our students to further their Islamic education.

 Shifa Care Clinic held its first clinic on March 18, 2017 at University Hospital, 820 St. Sebastian Way, Suite 2A, Augusta, GA 30901.
-Its schedule of operation is 3’d Saturday of each month.
+Its schedule of operation is 3rd Saturday of each month.

 BOT appointed a committee to establish a full time Islamic School.
 The committee became the school board and named the school “Augusta Islamic Academy” (AIA).
-The board was able to start the school in August, selecting and hiring a Principal and 2 teachers from amongst current members, while Hafiz Sajid Khan would teach Qur’an in the school.
-Funds were provided by the BOT.
-The school uses GA Cyber educational curriculum.
+The board was able to start the school in August, selecting and hiring a Principal and 2 teachers from amongst current members.
+The school used GA Cyber educational curriculum along with Qu’ran and Islamic Studies.

-The renovation of the old Masjid that began in 2016 was completed and it was named the ‘First Islamic Center’..
-In addition to offering daily prayers, the Center became available on rental basis to hold meetings, conferences, or social gatherings suitable for up to 125 persons.
+The renovation of the old Masjid that began in 2016 was completed and it was named the ‘First Islamic Center’.
+In addition to offering daily prayers, the First Islamic Center became available on rental basis to hold meetings, conferences, or social gatherings suitable for up to 125 persons.

 Panacea Development Co. donated the remaining 9.5 acres to ISA for residential development.

 An outside individual who made several threatening vulgar phone messages to our community was arrested and convicted for interference in religious freedom.
-Mr. Howard was sentenced, as announced on 7/24/2018, to two years in prison followed by three years of supervised release.
+That individual was sentenced, as announced on 7/24/2018, to two years in prison followed by three years of supervised release.

 Shifa Care Clinic, under the umbrella of the BOT, began its operations at the 2nd location on July 21, 2018 at the First Islamic Center located at 3416-Middleton Dr., Augusta GA 30907.

-Mootaz Mohamed Koriem was hired as the Principal of full time school, joining on July 1.
 The name of full time school was officially changed from AIA to ASA-Augusta Science Academy.
+A new full-time principal was hired.

 Menu